Managing Map Data Sources

 weatherMap.addSources(forLayerTypes: [.radar, .advisories])

-A weather map instance will automatically handle raster AerisWeather Maps content for basic usage, such as adding and removing layers, using the AWFMapLayer type.
-While this works in most use cases, you may want to use the more advanced Maps features, such as controlling opacity, adding filters or including text labels.
+A weather map instance will automatically handle raster Xweather Raster Maps content for basic usage, such as adding and removing layers, using the AWFMapLayer type.
+While this works in most use cases, you may want to use the more advanced Maps features, such as controlling opacity (opens in a new tab), adding filters (opens in a new tab) or including text labels.

-To learn more about how to work with these advanced Maps features, check out our Using Maps Features guide.
+To learn more about how to work with these advanced Raster Maps features, check out our Using Raster Maps Features guide.

 Removing Data Sources